G3memes/Personal-Website/README.md

 at The Derrick Club.
 I am a pretty relaxed guy and I always love a good joke!

 ### 50-word Career Description
+I plan on applying for Waterloo for my undergraduate.
+However, if I don’t make it I will go to the U of A.
+I want to study in computer sciences to hopefully become a software engineer or to work in cybersecurity or to work on websites.
+I am also interested in physiotherapy.

 ---